noahwagner04/Space_Battles/issues.md

 - Add basic minions that can move towards the player
 - have server handlers directly call client handlers in their own handler functions
 - stream minion positions
+- Make minions shoot and get damaged
+- Kill minions if they manage to clip outside the world boundaries

 ## Open Issues ##
-- Kill minions if they manage to clip outside the world boundaries
 - cap players to 4
 - check for client / server instance through bool
 - have server explicitly call stop listening